JoergStrebel/minesweeper/README.md

 ### Logic changes
 The aforementioned consistency checks for game states are limited to flagged cells.
 As soon as the player makes a move and flags a cell, the program automatically checks whether this newly set flag fits to the available information on the grid, i.e. already placed flags and the numbers in the open cells around it.
 If not, the program will actively mark the newly flagged cell with a different color to indicate an inconsistency and to give the player the chance to reconsider.

 If the player feels the need for additional information, they can request a hint from the program.
 The player can choose a special menu item "Hint" in the "Game" menu or they can press a button in the ribbon above the grid.
-The program then opens randomly one safe cell adjacent to an already opened cell.
+The program then opens one, random safe cell adjacent to an already opened cell.
 As the program knows exactly where the mines are, it can easily select a safe cell on demand.

 The key change to the program is the solvability check and the associated automated actions, which in combination are supposed to ensure that the game is always solvable for the player.
 Solvability of Minesweeper is not a new idea - there are a number of available solvers for Minesweeper, e.g. [a probabilistic one](https://mrgris.com/projects/minesweepr/), or a [deterministic one](https://www.gecode.org/doc-latest/reference/classMineSweeper.html).
 The problem with these kinds of solvers is that they solve the whole game, i.e. they try to place all mines.
 [This computational task is exponentially hard](https://arxiv.org/abs/1204.4659).
 Also, intermediary grid configurations allow for a large number of potential solutions, so the desired solution is not uniquely identifiable.
 So these approaches are not helpful for guaranteeing a better player experience.